Pietro Papetti

 Pietro Papetti (born 4 October 1999) is an Italian ice dancer who currently competes with Leia Dozzi.
+With Dozzi, he is a two-time Italian national bronze medalist (2024–25).
 With his former skating partner, Chiara Calderone, he is the 2019 Egna Dance Trophy silver medalist and 2018 Open d'Andorra bronze medalist.
 Earlier in their career, Calderone/Papetti won the Italian national junior title and placed 13th at the 2018 World Junior Championships.